johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 	_Internet Explorer Enhanced Security_

 	>**Note:** Modifying **Internet Explorer Enhanced Security** configurations is not good practice and is only for the purpose of this particular lab.
-The correct approach should be to download the files locally and then copy them to a shared folder or directly to the VM.
+The correct approach should be to download the files locally and then copy them to a shared folder or directly to the Virtual Machine.

 1. This lab uses the **AdventureWorks** database.
 Open an **Internet Explorer** browser and go to <http://msftdbprodsamples.codeplex.com/> to download  the **SQL Server 2012** sample databases.
 Once on the page click on **AdventureWorks Databases – 2008, 2008R2 and 2012** and then download Adventure Works 2012 Data File.
 Download the file to F:\Data.